History & Culture Page 2

 By midsummer of 1898 there were 18,000 people at Dawson, with more than 5,000 working the diggings.
 By August many of the stampeders had started for home, most of them broke.
 The next year saw a still larger exodus of miners when gold was discovered at Nome, Alaska.
 The great Klondike Gold Rush ended as suddenly as it had begun.
 Towns such as Dawson City and Skagway began to declines.
 Others, including Dyea, disappeared altogether, leaving only memories of what many consider to be the last grand adventure of the 19th century.

-Klondike Gold Rush National Historical Park publications currently available on-line
+Many Klondike Gold Rush National Historical Park publications are currently available free online through the National Park Service's Park History site.